bbondy/node-slimer/README.md

 ### Working with the API

-Once you have the phantom instance you can use it much as you would the real PhantomJS, node-phantom tries to mimic the api.
+Once you have the phantom instance you can use it much as you would the real PhantomJS, node-slimer tries to mimic the api.

 An exception is that since this is a wrapper that does network communication to control PhantomJS, _all_ methods are asynchronous and with a callback even when the PhantomJS version is synchronous.

 Another notable exception is the page.evaluate method (and page.evaluateAsync method) that since PhantomJS 1.6 has a provision for extra arguments to be passed into the evaluated function.
-In the node-phantom world these arguments are placed _after_ the callback.
+In the node-slimer world these arguments are placed _after_ the callback.
 So the order is evaluatee, callback, optional arguments.
 In code it looks like :

 ```javascript